swdevlin/minesweeper/README.md

 inherit from Model, but I would have the same problem of lists and matrices.
 I did ponder using a string to hold the assorted boards.
 But turns out one can't replace a character in a string using [], one needs to splice and dice.
-I was not keen on that so I left the code as I work it.
+I was not keen on that so I left the code as I originally developed it.

 I overloaded the save method to create JSON strings of the Minesweeper data and assign them to the Model fields.
 I could not find a way to do the reverse: trigger